Insights by Infegy

 Top Topics relevant to the ban-related conversation

-Now that we've looked at the post volume let's look at the underlying conversation that makes up those two large spikes.
-We've colored our word cloud in Figure 2 by sentiment, with red reflecting negativity and green reflecting more positive underlying conversation.
+Now that we've looked at the post volume, let's examine the underlying conversation that makes up those two large spikes.
+The word cloud in Figure 2 is color-coded by sentiment, with red reflecting negativity and green reflecting more positive underlying conversation.
 You'll note that almost the entire discussion is deep red—this is especially common within political topics.
-The United States political discourse is increasingly heated, so we detect elevated anger within the conversation.
+Elevated anger is a hallmark of US political discourse.

 Figure 2: Top topics about TikTok-ban conversations (May 2022 through May 2024); Infegy Social Dataset.